Policies and Procedures

 Assigned reading is expected in all courses.
 Where reading assignments constitute 50 percent of the total course requirements, the guide is 500 pages or 15 hours per credit hour.

-A student whose last 9 credit hours or cumulative GPA falls below 2.5 will be placed on probation for the next term.
-If sufficient progress is not made to remove the probation, continuation at seminary will be reviewed in Academic Committee where members of the Admissions Committee and an SCC student representative are also present.
-Three or more F’s in an academic year will place a student on academic probation.
+A student whose last 9 credit hours or cumulative GPA falls below 2.5 will be placed on warning for the next term.
+If sufficient progress is not made to remove the warning, continuation at seminary will be reviewed in Academic Committee where members of the Admissions Committee and an SCC student representative are also present.
+Three or more F’s in an academic year will place a student on academic warning.

 Adding and Dropping Courses

 It is advantageous to be in attendance from the beginning of a course, but students may add a course through the sixth day of the semester (the Tuesday of the first full week of classes).
 A student is permitted to drop a course through the fourth week with that course not appearing on the permanent record.
 Courses dropped the fifth week through the ninth week of the semester are recorded as W (withdrawn).
 No change is permitted after the ninth week.
-The official drop/add request must be made in the seminary Registrar’s Office.
+The after the first day of the semester official drop/add requests must be made in the seminary Registrar’s Office.
 During the summer term comparable dates for changes are in effect (see Student Handbook).

 If a student does not receive a passing grade in a course which has not been officially dropped, F will be entered on the grade report and permanent record.